Miss Michigan Teen USA

 The Miss Michigan Teen USA competition is the pageant that selects the representative for the state of Michigan in the Miss Teen USA pageant and the name of the title held by that winner.
 This pageant is produced by Proctor Productions, including Melissa Pitchford who was Miss Ohio USA 1990.

 In terms of number of placements, Michigan has a moderated success at Miss Teen USA, having only placed ten times.
-The state's highest placement was in 2005, when Catherine Laurion was 1st runner-up to Allie LaForce of Ohio.
+The state's highest placement was in 2005, when Catherine "Cathy" Laurion was 1st runner-up to Allie LaForce of Ohio.
 Courtney Pizzimenti placed 2nd runner-up at Miss Teen USA 2012.

-Isabella Mosqueda of Cedar Springs is the most recent winner.
+Eliy Simmer of Clare was crowned Miss Michigan Teen USA 2025 on August 9, 2025, at McMorran Entertainment Center in Port Huron, Michigan.
+She will represent Michigan at Miss Teen USA 2025.